IADesai/ontheb-rink-ofextinction/live_pipeline/README.md

 ### Transform

 Contains the scripts required to transform the raw data from extract into clean data for load.
+To run the file individually: `python3 transform.py` To run the test file: `pytest test_transform.py`

 #### Assumptions and design decisions